activist-org/ts-backend-check/CONTRIBUTING.md

 ## Pull requests [`⇧`](#contents)

-Good pull requests — patches, improvements and new features — are the foundation of our community making activist.
+Good pull requests — patches, improvements and new features — are the foundation of our community making i18n-check-action.
 They should remain focused in scope and avoid containing unrelated commits.
 Note that all contributions to this project will be made under [the specified license](LICENSE.txt) and should follow the coding indentation and style standards (contact us if unsure).

 **Please ask first** before embarking on any significant pull request (implementing features, refactoring code, etc), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.
 With that being said, major additions are very appreciated!